alozano7591/LegalLabAngular/README.md

 `ng deploy --base-href=https://GithubUserName.github.io/GithubRepoName/` make build, but will need to copy and past contents to docs folder

 `ng deploy --base-href=https://alozano7591.github.io/LegalLabAngular/` the exact command to deploy

+`ng build --configuration production --output-path docs --base-href=https://alozano7591.github.io/LegalLabAngular/` another option for building to path docs and then to base-hrefy